Removing Barriers to Treatment

 About This Data

-The figures presented in this report are derived from hospital social worker submissions spanning 2022 to the present.
+The figures presented in this report are derived from hospital social worker submissions spanning 2022 to the present, including the May 15, 2026 Ramp export covering current-year approved expenses.
 In our earlier years, hospital partners reported expenses in aggregate rather than on a per-patient basis, and record-keeping methods varied across institutions.
-As our tracking systems have matured, reporting has become more granular and standardized.
+As our tracking systems have matured — most recently with the adoption of Ramp for vendor-direct payments — reporting has become more granular and standardized.

 Where aggregate records were identified, we applied category-specific statistical methods to estimate individual expense counts.
 These estimates are designed to preserve total dollar amounts exactly while presenting a more accurate picture of the number of patients served.
 As a result, expense counts are reasonable approximations rather than exact totals.